-There is a difference between buying/selling cryptocurrencies on an exchange and trading cryptocurrency CFDs on a CFD platform.
-Both activities are undertaken with the intention of making a profit by trading in the crypto market, but the processes involved are very different.
+There is a difference between buying/selling cryptocurrencies on an exchange and trading cryptocurrency CFDs on a CFD platform like Plus500.
+Both activities are undertaken with the intention of making a profit by trading in the crypto market, but the processes involved are very different, and so are the advantages and disadvantages.
 This article describes how to buy and sell cryptos, as well as how to trade cryptocurrency CFDs.

 Buying and selling digital cryptocurrencies is basically all about using one cryptocurrency, such as Bitcoin, to exchange it for another cryptocurrency, such as Ethereum, on a buy or sell basis, working on a cryptocurrency exchange.
 The process involves looking for a cryptocurrency pair in order to perform a crypto-to-crypto exchange or exchanging crypto for fiat or fiat currency for cryptos.
 The transaction is done twice, and in opposite directions to complete an exchange cycle with the goal of profiting from the exchange.

 The buying and selling of cryptocurrencies is done on cryptocurrency exchanges.
 A trader needs to open an exchange account by filling out an online form.
 Most exchanges feature an order book that will indicate what traders are buying and selling and where they are doing this.